 From Australia to the Philippines, shopper preferences can vary based on technology adoption, local economies, and culture.
 While the to iVend Retail 2019 Global Shopper Survey found that many overall trends in consumer behaviour are reflected in the Asia-Pacific region, there are some regional differences in shopper preferences.

-iVend surveyed more than 2,700 shoppers in 11 countries for this year’s survey, measuring attitudes and behaviors related to retail purchase decisions.
-Below we’ve summarized the results from Asia-Pacific consumers.
+iVend surveyed more than 2,700 shoppers in 11 countries for this year’s survey, measuring attitudes and behaviours related to retail purchase decisions.
+Below we’ve summarised the results from Asia-Pacific consumers.